ernie-bernie/Mood-of-the-Room/Alpha/Alpha_Testing_and_Experiments.md

 ---

-## Experiment #3: 1/31/26
+## Experiment #3: 3/14/26
-### This experiment has no code or hardware, it is just to compare averaging methods
+### This experiment has no code or hardware, it is just to add some key features and test what they will do

 ### Goal:

-Add one more mood label (medium) and add a confidence rating based on the split of the votes
+Add one more mood label (medium) and add a confidence rating based on the split of the votes.
+Test if adding these things helps with a more accurate final answer.

 ### Setup:
 Assume the sensors are light (L), noise (N), and moption sensors (M)